Nehammer with Putin: “Unsuccessful” trip causes criticism

 Russian media reluctant

-In the absence of information from the Kremlin, the media in Russia reported rather cautiously about Nehammer’s visit.
-“It was the first trip of a representative of an unfriendly European state to the Russian Federation after the start of the special operation (war, ed.) in Ukraine,” wrote the Moskovsky Komsomolets newspaper.
+In the absence of information from the Kremlin, the media in Russia reported rather cautiously regarding Nehammer’s visit.
+“It was the first trip of a representative of an unfriendly European state to the Russian Federation following the start of the special operation (war, ed.) in Ukraine,” wrote the Moskovsky Komsomolets newspaper.
 Nehammer is not a “permanent figure,” wrote the newspaper, whose editor-in-chief Pawel Gusev has been on an EU sanctions list since the end of last week.

 In its reporting, the newspaper avoided quotations from Nehammer in which the word “war” appeared.
 This also applied to the daily newspaper “Isvestia”, which quoted selectively from the press release of the Chancellery.
 The medium quoted experts who also recalled Austria’s dependence on Russian natural gas.
 Nehammer’s foreign policy is more balanced than Germany’s, Moscow lecturer Vadim Truchatschow commented in the newspaper.
 The article was titled “Viennese Chance” – in Russian an obvious allusion to “Viennese Waltz”.